-What is the difference between natural and Organic food?
+What is the difference between natural and organic food?

 How are Organic farms fertilized?

 Generally, crop rotation with cover crops and compost obtained from animal and plant matter are the main nutrients for the organic farm.
-The soil texture, organic content and microbial activity of the farm can be improved by maintaining proper cultivation and tillage practices.
-There are some permitted synthetic substances, which can be used as extra supplemental nutrients for the organic farms.
+The soil texture, organic content, and microbial activity of the farm can be improved by maintaining proper cultivation and tillage practices.
+There are some permitted synthetic substances, which can be used as extra supplemental nutrients for organic farms.

 How are pests and diseases controlled in Organic farms?

-Pests in the organic farms are controlled by biological and cultural practices such as crop rotation, diversification, habitat management, release of beneficial organisms, good sanitation and timely maintenance.
+Pests in organic farms are controlled by biological and cultural practices such as crop rotation, diversification, habitat management, the release of beneficial organisms, good sanitation, and timely maintenance.
 Substances like botanicals, non-toxic synthetic pesticides, etc. listed on the organic farming list of one’s own country can be used in the organic pest management schedule.

 Similarly, following the above cultural practices can control diseases to a certain extent.
-Apart from these, there is the need to use disease resistant varieties of seeds and prune the plants whenever necessary.
+Apart from these, there is the need to use disease-resistant varieties of seeds and prune the plants whenever necessary.
 Natural compounds like clay and non-toxic fungicides like copper sulfate are also allowed on organic farms for disease control.

 Why are Organic farms not fertilized with synthetic fertilizers?

-It is believed that the use of synthetic fertilizers containing petrochemicals is a non-sustainable method of farming and it disrupts the natural cycle, pollutes the environment, leaves toxic residues in the soil, etc. One of the major problems that has resulted from the use of these fertilizers is a heavy growth of algae in the water bodies, which restricts the supply of oxygen and sunlight to the plant and animal life within the water reserve.
+It is believed that the use of synthetic fertilizers containing petrochemicals is a non-sustainable method of farming and it disrupts the natural cycle, pollutes the environment, leaves toxic residues in the soil, etc. One of the major problems that have resulted from the use of these fertilizers is the heavy growth of algae in the water bodies, which restricts the supply of oxygen and sunlight to the plant and animal life within the water reserve.
 Also, these fertilizers need too much energy for their production.

 Are there any precautionary measures during manure application in Organic farms?

-Raw manure or any other animal or plant matter should be handled carefully before application to the farm so that it doesn’t contaminate the soil, water and crop.
+Raw manure or any other animal or plant matter should be handled carefully before applying to the farm so that it doesn’t contaminate the soil, water, and crop.
 The manure must have to be composted properly so that harvesting can be done without any restriction.
 It is important to note that leafy crops which remain in contact with the soil should be harvested 120 days after the application of uncomposted manure and other vegetables or crops should be harvested 90 days after the application of uncomposted or raw manure.

-What is the control method for weeds in an Organic farm?
+What is the control method for weeds in an organic farm?

 Organic farms use manual weeding, water management, tillage, mulching, crop rotation for weed suppression, etc. as some of the cultural ways of weed management.
 It is believed that weeds on the organic farm improve soil condition, provide habitat for natural enemies, helps in soil conservation, etc. Mulching the soil basin with plastic material is permitted on organic farms only if they are removed at the end of the cropping season.
 The use of natural substances is permitted but their efficiency of the weed removal process is not yet clear.